Hamza-Khan993/Ecommerce-React-App/readme.md

 ## For Updating Products in Mongo Db

-1.Add data in products.json
+1. Add data in products.json

-2.save the data
+2. save the data

 3. and run
 **npm run seed**